-RETOLD is a series of new one-woman plays commissioned by Derby Theatre from some of the most exciting female voices in contemporary theatre today.
-Previous productions have included the critically acclaimed Jinny, and the multi award-winning Joan.
-RETOLD’s aim is to crack open classic tales and see the story afresh from the perspective of a female character.
+Part of RETOLD: a series of new one-woman plays commissioned by Derby Theatre and written by some of the most provocative female playwrights in contemporary British theatre, aiming to crack open classic tales and see the story afresh from the perspective of a female character.

 Previous RETOLD productions have included the critically acclaimed Jinny and the multi award-winning Joan.

 "A must-see for any fans of Abigail’s Party that will make you look at the original play in a new light"